mprestonsparks/DocGen/mcp-servers/github-issues/README.md

 # GitHub Issues MCP Server for Claude Code

-This server implements the Claude Code Model Control Protocol (MCP) interface for interacting with GitHub Issues.
+This server implements the Claude Code Model Context Protocol (MCP) interface for interacting with GitHub Issues.
 It allows Claude to directly query, create, and update GitHub issues during development sessions.

 ## Features